Fluxboi/Fluxboi.github.io/README.md

 Sahutchai completed a DPhil (PhD) degree from the Department of Plant Sciences, University of Oxford.
 His thesis explored the capacities of Euglena metabolic network using metabolic flux analysis techniques.
-He is now working as a research fellow at University College London.
+He was working as a research fellow at University College London before moving back to Chiang Mai, Thailand, for his lecturership in Systems biology.
+His current research works include:
-He investigates physiological effects of mito-nuclear incompatibilities in Drosophila.
+- Investigating physiological effects of mito-nuclear incompatibilities in Drosophila
+- Metabolic modelling of Euglena for industrial applications
+- Astrobiochemistry, modeliing the optimal network fro extraterrestrial conditions.
+- Metabolic analysis in cancer cells

 ---